Want your coffee to actually taste strong—not just hot and dark?

 For example, brewing coffee with a fine grind using a Chemex will result in an over-extracted coffee that isn’t enjoyable.

-Because the steeping time is longer, the water will extract too much flavor, leaving you with sour notes in your coffee, which is not optimal.
+Because the steeping time is longer, the water will extract too much flavor, leaving your coffee with sour notes, which is not optimal.

 So, if you want a stronger coffee using the Chemex, Hario V60, and French press, I suggest using any of the other tips, as this will result in a better cup of coffee.